EchoStudioss/lc-util/README.md

 # LuaCat: Vehicle and Item Management Script for FiveM Servers

-LuaCat is a Python script designed to automate vehicle and item management for FiveM servers.
+designed to automate vehicle and item management for FiveM servers.
 It simplifies the process of extracting vehicle model names from `vehicles.meta` files and adding items to Ox Inventory, ensuring better resource management and faster configuration.

 ## Features
 - **Extract Vehicle Models:** Scans `vehicles.meta` files and extracts `<modelName>` values, saving them in a format compatible with QB-Core's `shared/vehicles.lua`.